JetBrains/youtrack-apps/packages/apps-tools/README.md

 downloaded into the directory that is specified in the `output` parameter.

 Here, you also need to specify values for the `--host` and `--token` parameters to gain authorized access to YouTrack.

+One can also specify the `--overwrite true` parameter to overwrite the existing directory with the same name.

 ### Upload